mate-academy/jv-fruit-shop/checklist.md

     ```

 #### Avoid using switch-cases and if-else constructions.
 It is recommended to use the Strategy pattern instead.
-In the `main()` method you can pass the strategy map into the service that chooses the correct strategy for each operation.
+In the `main()` method you can pass the operations map into the service that chooses the correct operations for each operation.

 - Example:
     ```java
     public static void main(String[] args){
-        // create and fill the strategy map FruitService fruitService = new FruitServiceImpl(operationStrategies);
+        // create and fill the operations map FruitService fruitService = new FruitServiceImpl(operationStrategies);
     }
     ```